 Amtrak Flex Dining Wrap-Up

 While Flex Dining is not everyone’s favorite, I found the most recent meals on the train tasty and serve their intended purpose.
-The complimentary drinks are a nice touch, and the lounge offers a nice change of pace from your room.
+It is nice that Amtrak has expanded its offerings and switched from only cold options to mainly warm ones.

 While the program has changed over the years, including its flexibility, it is more flexible for passengers getting on a late train or off the peak hours of meals.